alirezashafii/banvaaz/README.md

 # Banvaaz
- Responsive landing page using HTML & CSS & JS.
+ Responsive web page using HTML, CSS and JavaScript.
- As my first project, it's a responsive landing page of a Persian shopping website which is mostly created with html and css.
-# Acknowledgements
- Thanks to @sahebmohammadi for helping me to improve my coding skills.